 Wandering around the UNESCO World Heritage Sites in Southeast Asia

-“There were some moments in my life, in which I was so tired of shopping spree, crazy nightlife and parties-all-the-time.
-There were some moment, I faced Halong Bay in a misty morning, then felt like I had found the lost parts of my broken soul.
-They are all the moments when I tried my best to run towards Southeast Asia, to see Angkor in the sunrise again, to re-take a breathe of the old Luang Prabang town.
+“There were some moments in my life, in which I was so tired of the shopping spree, crazy nightlife and parties-all-the-time.
+There was some moment, I faced Halong Bay in a misty morning, then felt like I had found the lost parts of my broken soul.
+They are all the moments when I tried my best to run towards Southeast Asia, to see Angkor in the sunrise again, to re-take a breath of the old Luang Prabang town.
 To know I am living in a wonderful world…”

 Packed with wild parks, natural wonders and ancient temples, Southeast Asia trip is the best choice when you are searching for a bit of heritage on your well-deserved vacation with its UNESCO World Heritage Sites.
 We pick our favorites below, plus some must-see sights yet to gain recognition.